3gstudent/Homework-of-Powershell/README.md

 This script is mainly used to automatically scan whether the export function of DLL in the specified directory contains "minidump" or not.

+### UsePSSessionToExportMailfromExchange.ps1

+This script will export the mail(.pst) from the Exchange server.

+First it will use PSSession to connect the Exchange server.

+Then it'll check the user's privilege.

+If the user is not in the "Mailbox Import Export",the script will add the user to it and reconnect the Exchange server.

+Next it will export the mail and save it.

+At last it will remove the user from the group and remove the PSSession.